pypa/packaging.python.org/source/specifications/entry-points.rst

 If these are specified, the entry point requires the dependencies of those 'extras'.
 See the metadata field :ref:`metadata_provides_extra`.

+The precise functionality of entry points with extras is tied to setuptools' model of adding ``.egg`` directories to ``sys.path`` at runtime.
+Other installation mechanisms (such as pip and virtualenv) work differently.
+Packages declaring entry points should not assume that extras have any particular effect on the environment of the code using the entry points.

 File format
 ===========